mdwallick/partner-portal-rideshare/README.md

 For support and questions:

-- Check the documentation
+- Check the documentation in this README
 - Open an issue on GitHub
 - Contact the development team

+## 🔄 Recent Changes

+- **Auth0 Integration**: Replaced Okta with Auth0 Universal Login
+- **FGA Optimization**: Implemented batch operations and permission caching
+- **Partner Types**: Added manufacturing partner capabilities
+- **Metro Areas**: Geographic access control for rideshare operations
+- **Performance**: Optimized FGA API calls and frontend state management

 ---

-Built with ❤️ for our awesome Okta/Auth0 community.
+Built with ❤️ for the rideshare and partner management community.